Article updated: June 28, 2023

 Do the images in your post meet the social network’s requirements?
 Sometimes the file format, file size, or aspect ratio can cause post failures.
 See Image file requirements to make sure any attached files meet the requirements of the social network you’re publishing to.

 Is your post potentially being flagged by the social network?
-Social networks have strict rules to protect other users from spam and inappropriate content.
+Social networks have strict rules to protect users from spam and inappropriate content.
 See The post is a duplicate, The social network is temporarily limiting your access, and The post contains abusive content to learn more about these rules.

 A scheduled post won’t encounter any errors until its scheduled publish time.
-If a scheduled post fails to publish, you’ll receive an email notification that it failed, and you can view the reason for failure in the Planner.
+If a scheduled post fails to publish, you’ll receive an email notification that it failed, and you can view the reason for failure in Planner.

 - Locate the failed post in its scheduled time slot.
 Failed posts appear in a red tile.

 - Select the failed post to view the publishing error and recommendations.

 - To make changes to the post, select Edit, and then either reschedule or publish the post.

 Common failure reasons

 Many post failures have specific reasons, which will link out to information in the following articles:

 - Troubleshoot LinkedIn publishing errors